open-telemetry/opentelemetry-dotnet-instrumentation/docs/troubleshooting.md

 #### Solution

-Until version `v0.6.0-beta.1` (inclusive) there were issues instrumenting the `dotnet` CLI tool.
+With version `v0.6.0-beta.1` and lower, there were issues when instrumenting the `dotnet` CLI tool.

 Therefore, if you are using one of these versions, we advise executing